Thomas Fire Resources

 2-1-1: For information about resources dial 211 or call 1-800-339-9597 or visit www.211ventura.org.
 Text “ThomasFire” to 898-211 for up-to-date fire information.

 Centers for Disease Control and Prevention: Wildfires – The CDC Emergency Preparedness and Response website provides information on a host of hazards, including wildfires.

-After sudden tragic events, whether in our personal lives, our community, or in the news, it's important to remember that there are ways to cope.
+After a wildfire, other disaster or tragic events, people can feel stress, grief, guilt or anger.
+It's important to remember that there are ways to cope.
 You do not need to deal with difficult times alone.

+After a disaster, coping with stress and trauma is important from Day 1.
+Don't ignore your mental health.
 We each have different needs and different ways to cope.
-There are several things you can do to help care for yourself or a loved one after a tragic event.
+There are several things you can do to help care for yourself or a loved one.

 • Avoid overexposing yourself and loved ones to the incident via the news or social media